ahoymrag/ahoymrag.github.io/1153/writing/theHavens/havens-chap30-40.md

 I looked at a bird for a while - in between a glass - in between.
 Listening to a podcast of aliens and theology.
 I didn't think of this stuff for a while - but this season of loneliness and cold - as the winter began - i began to explore my own personal theology.
 I had a time to put away - and stare out the window.
 And then thought about all the ways in which I am inputting into myself.
 At the moment it was two shots of cheap espresso - i got it at life bowls - a place known for crushed berries and acaii bowls.
 I still haven't dared to try such.
 But I thought about the nature of man, thought of about if i was doing what I was supposed to be doing, and I thought about the treasure.
 Months have passed since we have found it.

 In total

+And by and by - that was the day I decided to help my new lab mate Luis from spain - build his nanon engineer particle emissor from Yale.

+I remember looking at the thing - and looking at all the wires and what not - and quietly repurposed my life - wondering if I was doing a enough - wondering what I was doing.

+Talking to him was infectious - and couldn't stop thinking how there was a man out there